 Decolonising the British Empire Exhibition of 1938 through Augmented Reality Narratives

 Decolonising the British Empire Exhibition of 1938 through Augmented Reality Narratives has been funded by the AHRC (APP31916).
-It will take place in 2024-2025.
-This webpage will be updated periodically throughout the project to share outcomes.
+It is taking place in 2024-2025.

 Summary